-Do I qualify to go on the Register?
+5.1 Do I qualify to go on the Register?

-- 1. Everyone is entitled to go onto the Housing Register unless you are excluded under the Asylum and Immigration legislation or not eligible due to being guilty of unacceptable behaviour.
+- Everyone is entitled to go onto the Housing Register unless you are excluded under the Asylum and Immigration legislation or not eligible due to being guilty of unacceptable behaviour.
 A complete list of these instances is detailed under the heading 'Who Does Not Qualify to go on the Housing Register'. - 2.
-An age qualification applies in certain circumstances for particular properties:- - For General Needs properties you must be 18 years of age or over.
+An age qualification applies in certain circumstances for particular properties: - - For General Needs properties you must be 18 years of age or over.
 People aged between 16 and 18 will not normally be admitted unless the Council has a duty under the Homeless legislation and a guarantor will be required (which may be a Social Services Department) who can guarantee that you will abide by the tenancy agreement.
-The offer of permanent accommodation before you are 18 is at the discretion of the Head of Revenue and Housing Management. - In the case of requests for sheltered housing, and pensioner-designated dwellings, you must be 60 years or over (if a couple both must be over 60). - 3.
-The Council also has a duty to tenants in agricultural dwellings affected by the Rent (Agricultural) Act 1976 s28, who will be dealt with appropriately, following recommendations from the Agricultural Dwelling House Advisory Committee (ADHAC).
+The offer of permanent accommodation before you are 18 is at the discretion of the Head of Revenue and Housing Management. - In the case of requests for sheltered housing, and pensioner-designated dwellings, you must be 60 years or over (if a couple both must be over 60) - In the case of requests for general needs bungalows, you must be over 55. - The Council also has a duty to tenants in agricultural dwellings affected by the Rent (Agricultural) Act 1976 s28, who will be dealt with appropriately, following recommendations from the Agricultural Dwelling House Advisory Committee (ADHAC). - 4.
+N.B.
+Entitlement to be placed on the Housing Register does not mean that your are eligible to be re-housed by the Council.

-who does not quality to go on the Housing Register?
+5.2 Who does not qualify to go on the Housing Register?

-The following are excluded from the Housing Register by the Housing Act 1996 as amended by the Homelessness Act 2002:
+The following are excluded from the Housing Register by the Housing Act 1996 and the Homelessness Act 2002: In addition the Secretary of State may by regulation prescribe other classes of persons from abroad as ineligible for housing.